Introduction

 How Frequently Should You Perform These Inspections?

-During these inspections, focus on:
+During these inspections, pay attention to:

 Conclusion